whynotkimhari/Final-Project-CS50P/README.md

 #### Description:
 How to use this project:

-- First of all, requirements:
+- First of all, requirements:<br/>
-    """
+    """<br/>
-    pip install pytube
+    pip install pytube<br/>
-    pip install pyqrcode
+    pip install pyqrcode<br/>
-    python -m pip install git+https://gitlab.com/drj11/pypng@pypng-0.20220715.0
+    python -m pip install git+https://gitlab.com/drj11/pypng@pypng-0.20220715.0<br/>
-    pip install re
+    pip install re<br/>
-    pip install Pillow
+    pip install Pillow<br/>
-    pip install pytest
+    pip install pytest<br/>
-    """
+    """<br/>

-- Next, run it with 'python project.py' or 'python3 project.py' :
+- Next, run it with 'python project.py' or 'python3 project.py' :<br/>
-    +Then, there are four amenities here in my project.
-They are:
+    - Then, there are four amenities here in my project.
+They are:<br/>
-                                                                +) creating random password
+                                                                - creating random password<br/>
-                                                                +) getting the audio in the video from Youtube +) creating the qr code for a link +) making a pdf file by using png files
+                                                                - getting the audio in the video from Youtube<br/>
+                                                                - creating the qr code for a link<br/>
+                                                                - making a pdf file by using png files<br/>

-- Let's dive to each of them:
+- Let's dive to each of them:<br/>
     <+> Checking to stop program <+>

         """
         while True:
             try:
                 method = input("Please input method: ")
                 methods = ["getpass", "getmp4", "getqr", "getpdf"]
                 ...
                 ...
             except EOFError:
                 print()
                 print("Thanks for using! ")
                 break
         """

-    These line of codes will catching when you want to stop the program using ctrl D (raising EOFError)
+    These line of codes will catching when you want to stop the program using ctrl D (raising EOFError)<br/>

     <+> Checking valid input <+>

         """
         while True:
             try:
                 method = input("Please input method: ")
                 methods = ["getpass", "getmp4", "getqr", "getpdf"]
                 try:
                     if method not in methods:
                         raise NameError
                 ...
                 ...
                 except NameError:
                     print("Method does not exist!")
         """

     These line of codes will catching when you use the non-existed method (key).
 But it will not stop the program.
 It will let you re-input.

-    <+> Creating random password <+>
+    <+> Creating random password <+><br/>
-        I will 'import string' and 'import random' to use this function, the codes are
+        I will 'import string' and 'import random' to use this function, the codes are<br/>

             """
             def Create_Random_Password(your_pass):
             size = len(your_pass)